Course or Term Withdrawal for Arts and Science Students

 - If you could complete the course with the required minimum grade, consider staying in it!
 Talk to your instructor and academic advisor about the best option for you.
 The Learning Center has some great resources online to help you prepare for finals.

-- Complete the fillable section of the form and e-mail the form from your university e-mail account to your academic advisor for approval.
-You can also e-mail: email@example.com.
+- Complete the fillable section of the form and e-mail it from your university e-mail account to your academic advisor for processing.
+Or, you may send the form to: email@example.com for processing.

 - Your advisor will complete the academic approval area, and e-mail the form to the Registrar’s office for processing the withdrawal.
 You must send your form to your advisor or the A&S advising e-mail no later than 5:00 p.m. on Monday, May 4th.
 Please note: we cannot accept these forms from non-university e-mail accounts.

 - Remember your advisor is here to help you after the withdrawal deadline!
-Schedule a meeting with your advisor to discuss your Spring semester schedule, academic plan, academic recovery strategies, and more.
+Schedule a meeting with your advisor to discuss your Fall semester schedule, academic plan, academic recovery strategies, and more.